DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/book.md

 game studies,[^02chapter1_2] information technology did not make the cybertext possible; cybertexts existed before computers and cybertextual thinking dates back several millennia.
-In support of this assertion, Aarseth shows how the famous Chinese book of changes, the *I Ching*, which dates back to the Zhou dynasty (1027-256 BC), was already a cybertext.
+In support of this assertion, Aarseth shows how the famous Chinese book of changes, the *I Ching,* which dates back to the Zhou dynasty (1027-256 BC), was already a cybertext.
 The intermedial approach likewise investigates processes that extend into the distant past.
 Researchers such as Peter Boenisch[^02chapter1_3] argue that